 Founder contributions are critical to entrepreneurial startups.
 There are three major contributions that founders provide to startup businesses: Money, Commitment, and Effort

 These are the basic building blocks for creating a company.

 Money, Commitment, and Effort.
 The difficulty arises in how to value these very different types of founder contributions.

 A basic premise of economics is the idea that “money” today is worth more than the same amount in the future due to its potential earning capacity.
 It can earn interest in the market.
-This principal is a cornerstone to understanding startup financing.
-In fact, this principal applies to the entire process from initial organization through external funding or sale of the company.
+This principle is a cornerstone to understanding startup financing.
+In fact, this principle applies to the entire process from initial organization through external funding or sale of the company.

 Typically, uncertainty is greatest at the early stages of a business’ formation.

 At this point, there are a significant number of unknowns: the exact nature of demand, whether regulatory approval can be secured and even the eventual cost of designing, producing and marketing the product or service.
 Uncertainty creates risk and risk demands a premium.

 Therefore, investment in the early stage is worth more than an investment later.